Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 6

 there is a huge R.E. dump.
 This

-was plainly visible from our O.P.
+was plainly visible from our OP

-near [Bon?] but we used to
+near Bonnay but we used to

 think it was a sawmill now